Fortz47/Calline/Technical Documentation/Process_Documentation.md

 - Cloud Firestore to save structured data on the Cloud and get instant notification when the data is updated.
 - Firebase Hosting to host and serve your static assets.

-**Firebase Hosting** has already been configured in the project starter app repo to be cloned.
+**Firebase Hosting** has already been configured in the project starter app repo.
 For **Cloud Firestore**, the configuration and enabling of the services using the Firebase console is as follows:

 ### Enable Cloud Firestore